 Mild anemia is treatable, and it is

-Doctors associate anemia with several health conditions that include:
+Doctors associate anemia with several health conditions, including:

 A person may lack B12, folate, or iron in their diet.